CPTNB/renderthis-embed/README.md

 ## Demo
 <demo link>

-This repo contains a working example you can play around with by cloning this repo and starting it:
+This repo contains a working example you can play around with by cloning and starting it:

 ```sh
 git clone git@github.com:CPTNB/renderthis-embed.git